qrolston/ML_trading_bot/README.md

 When extending the training window and extending the SMA windows we experience a closer difference in results.
 However overall we experience more loss by extending the SMA window.

-When running the original model using >"SVC"  classifier model we recieved the following results:
+When running the original model using 'SVC'  classifier model we recieved the following results:
 ![plot of actual returns vs strategy returns](./output.png)

-When running the alternative model using >"LogisticRegression" classifier model we recieved the following results:
+When running the alternative model using 'LogisticRegression' classifier model we recieved the following results:
 ![plot of actual returns vs strategy returns](./output2.png)

 ## Technologies